-Daily rebalancing, like leverage (see below), can magnify the gains or losses that an investor realizes by investing in a Double ETF, Single Inverse ETF or BITI.
-To fully understand the effect of daily rebalancing, investors are encouraged to review the examples that are included in "Risk Factors - Leverage Risk", "Long Term Performance Risk", "Price Volatility Risk - Double ETFs" and "Price Volatility Risk - Single Inverse ETFs", which illustrate the impact of daily rebalancing and volatility, particularly when, in respect of the Double ETFs, it is coupled with the impact of leverage and the effect of daily compounding.
+Daily rebalancing, like leverage (see below), can magnify the gains or losses that an investor realizes by investing in an ETF.
+To fully understand the effect of daily rebalancing, investors are encouraged to review the examples that are included in "Risk Factors - Leverage Risk", "Long Term Performance Risk", "Price Volatility Risk", which illustrate the impact of daily rebalancing and volatility, particularly when it is coupled with the impact of leverage and the effect of daily compounding.

 Daily rebalancing of leverage can also work to an investor's advantage, such as during periods of steady increases or steady declines of an Underlying Index.
-However, it is unlikely that (i) a Double ETF will provide two times (i.e., +200%) or two times the inverse (i.e., -200%) of the performance of its Underlying Index over periods longer than one day.
+However, it is very unlikely that an ETF will provide three times (i.e., +300%) or three times the inverse (i.e., -300%) of the performance of its Underlying Index over periods longer than one day.